 Instructions

-- Trim and pat dry 3-4 skinless boneless chicken breasts.
-Even out the thickness, if needed, to about ¾ inches in the thickest parts.
+- Trim and pat dry 3-4 skinless boneless chicken breasts

-- Dry the chicken breasts again, then dip the breast in the egg, coat well and shank off excess.
+- Dip the chicken breast in the egg, coat well, and shank off excess.

 - Add a little extra topping to each breast.
 Give them a light spray of PAM.
 Let them rest for about 5 minutes before cooking to help the coating stick better.

-- Bake until an internal temp of 165°.
-About 35 minutes usually.
+- Bake until an internal temp of 165°—about 35 minutes.
+Rest for a few minutes before cutting.

 Your Own Private Notes